 Kenhill Center Bioretention

 In the spring of 2019, five small stormwater treatment areas were installed along the back of the parking lot and along the side of the southern entrance from Kenhill Drive.
-These treatment areas are bioretention cells and rain gardens.
-Educational signage will be provided by the end of 2019 and will explain how the stormwater treatment works in these smaller, on-site facilities.
+These treatment areas are bioretention cells and rain gardens and treat nearly four acres of impervious cover.
+An informational sign with a link to more information was installed between the bioretention at the southern entrance and the sidewalk along Kenhill Drive.

 A stakeholders meeting was held on Wednesday, June 7, 2017.
 Slides from the presentation and a summary of the meeting can be downloaded below.